Portavion/brainz/0-inbox/test-markdown.md

 It is also easy to maintain now that I have added prettier to take care of the _formating_

-Now this is a third test to see if Obsidi
+Now this is a third test to see if Obsidian Git works